Coding and Programming

 Grade Level: 9-12

-● Data must be stored persistently.
-Storage may be in a relational database, a document-oriented NoSQL database, flat text files, flat JSON, or XML files.
+- Data must be stored persistently.
+Storage may be in a relational database, a document-oriented NoSQL database, flat text files, flat JSON, or XFBLA Middle School files.

-● All data entry must be validated with appropriate user notifications and error messages including the use of required fields.
+- All data entry must be validated with appropriate user notification and error messages including the use of required fields.